sofatutor/function-playground/docs/features/smart-function-input/README.md

    - Performance remains smooth with multiple formulas
    - No visual glitches during updates
    - All changes are properly persisted

+4. Formula Management
+   - Users can name and customize their formulas
+   - Formula options are easily accessible
+   - Parameter settings are saved per formula
+   - Formula list is organized and searchable
+   - Editor provides helpful suggestions and feedback

 ### Technical Considerations
 1. Parameter Detection